GraniusZ/Granius.Space/README.md

-## The project is currently under development, so some features do not work or do not work as intended!
+## The project is currently under development, so some features do not work or do not work as intended!(For example, changing and deleting tasks is still under development)

 # Granius.Space